Mattiwilda Dobbs

 Mattiwilda Dobbs (July 11, 1925 – December 8, 2015) was an American coloratura soprano and was one of the first black singers to enjoy a major international career in opera.
 She was the first black singer to perform at La Scala in Italy, the first black woman to receive a long-term performance contract and to sing a lead role at the Metropolitan Opera, New York and the first black singer to play a lead role at the San Francisco Opera.

 Biography

 Dobbs was born in Atlanta, Georgia, one of six daughters of John and Irene Dobbs, who were leaders in the state's African-American community.
-She began piano lessons at the age of seven, and sang in community and church choirs.
+She had five sisters, including activist and civic leader Josephine Dobbs Clement (1918–1998), professor Irene Dobbs Jackson, and educator June Dobbs Butts (1928–2019).
+Dobbs began piano lessons at the age of seven, and sang in community and church choirs.

 Education

 Dobbs attended Spelman College where she studied home economics and considered becoming a fashion designer.
 Her teachers encouraged her to study music, however, and she began to study voice, graduating with a degree in Spanish and music in 1946.
 Following her graduation, she moved to New York City and studied with German soprano Lotte Leonard while completing a Master's degree in Spanish at Columbia University.

 Dobbs won a number of scholarships, including the Marian Anderson Award in 1947, and a John Hay Whitney Fellowship.
 The funds from these awards enabled her to move to Europe in 1950 and pursue her studies there, notably with Pierre Bernac.